Egor: Background information

-Egor local government area is in Edo state, South-south geopolitical zone of Nigeria and has its headquarters in the town of Uselu.
-A number of towns and villages make up of Egor local government area and these include Okhoro, Use, Uwelu, Iguikpe, Ugbighoko, Iguediaye, Evbougide and Oghedaivbiobaa.
+Egor local government area is in Edo state, South-South geopolitical zone of Nigeria and has its headquarters in the town of Uselu.
+A number of towns and villages make up Egor local government area and these include Okhoro, Use, Uwelu, Iguikpe, Ugbighoko, Iguediaye, Evbougide and Oghedaivbiobaa.
 The population of Egor local government area is estimated at 258,442 inhabitants with the area hosting members of several tribal groups such as the Esan, Bini, and the Owan.
 The area is home to Christians, Muslims, and traditional worshippers while the Bini, Owan and Esan languages are spoken in the area.

+The University of Benin (UNIBEN), Benin City campus falls into Egor LGA.

 Geography

-Egor local government area falls under the Tropical Savannah Climate while the LGA covers a total area of 93 square kilometres.
-The area experiences two major seasons which are the rainy and the dry seasons while the average temperature of the area is at 28 °C. The estimated humidity level of the Egor local government area is estimated at 68 percent.
+Egor local government area falls under the tropical savannah climate while the LGA covers a total area of 93 square kilometres (36 square miles).
+The area experiences two major seasons which are the rainy and the dry seasons while the average temperature of the area is at 28 °C. The humidity level of the Egor local government area is estimated at 68 percent.